aeternity/protocol/node/api/channels_api_usage.md

   }
 }
 ```
-As the channel fsm receives the authenticated settle transaction, verifies it
+As the channel FSM receives the authenticated settle transaction, verifies it
 and posts it to the chain, it should eventually detect the transaction appearing
 on the chain, and inform its client with the following WebSocket message.
 The other peer will receive the same message if it is online: